 .

-(a) The Owner Trustee shall not have any duty or obligation to manage, make any payment in respect of, register, record, sell, dispose of or otherwise deal with the Class B Member Interest or any other part of the Trust Property, or otherwise take or refrain from taking any action under, or in connection with, any document contemplated hereby to which the Owner Trustee is a party, except as expressly provided by the terms of this Agreement, the G-Future Agreement, the Total Return Swap Agreement    and the Facility Agreement, and no implied duties or obligations of the Owner Trustee shall be read into this Agreement.
+(a) The Owner Trustee shall not have any duty or obligation to manage, make any payment in respect of, register, record, sell, dispose of or otherwise deal with the Class B Member Interest or any other part of the Trust Property, or otherwise take or refrain from taking any action under, or in connection with, any document contemplated hereby to which the Owner Trustee is a party, except as expressly provided by the terms of this Agreement, the G-Future LLC Agreement, the Total Return Swap Agreement    and the Facility Agreement, and no implied duties or obligations of the Owner Trustee shall be read into this Agreement.
 Notwithstanding the foregoing, the Trust Institution agrees that, acting in its individual capacity, it will, at its own cost and expense, promptly take all action necessary to discharge any liens on any part of the Trust Property which are attributable to actions by or claims against the Trust Institution that are not related to the ownership of the Trust Property, or the administration of the Trust Property.

-(b) In connection with the purchase, sale or management of or any other dealing with Trust Property, the Owner Trustee may, if in the determination of the Owner Trustee it would, on the advice of an Opinion of Counsel, be to the benefit of the Trust, the Lenders and the Certificate Holder, without the consent of the Certificate Holder the Agent, enter into or give such form of written agreement, indemnity, warranty or undertaking as may be required to obtain the successful completion of that transaction; provided that such agreement, indemnity, warranty or undertaking is no more onerous on the part of the Owner Trustee than is considered necessary and advisable having regard to all the relevant circumstances.
+(b) In connection with the purchase, sale or management of or any other dealing with Trust Property, the Owner Trustee may, if in the determination of the Owner Trustee it would, on the advice of an Opinion of Counsel, be to the benefit of the Trust, the Lenders and the Certificate Holder, without the consent of the Certificate Holder or and the Agent, enter into or give such form of written agreement, indemnity, warranty or undertaking as may be required to obtain the successful completion of that transaction; provided that such agreement, indemnity, warranty or undertaking is no more onerous on the part of the Owner Trustee than is considered necessary and advisable having regard to all the relevant circumstances.

-(c) The Owner Trustee may, if in the determination of the Owner Trustee, on the advice of an Opinion of Counsel, it would be to the benefit of the Trust, the Lenders and the Certificate Holder and necessary to preserve or protect the interest or rights of the Trust, the Lender or the Certificate Holder in any Trust Property, without the consent of the Certificate Holder or the Agent, promote, or join in, approve, acquiesce in, concur or agree to or carry into effect any scheme, proposal or offer for or leading to the alteration of the rights attached to any Trust Property but, notwithstanding the foregoing, the Owner Trustee may not exercise any conversion rights, if any, attaching to the G- Interest.
-The Owner Trustee may not modify or terminate this Agreement or, on behalf of the Trust, the Total Return Swap Agreement, the G-Future Agreement and the Reimbursement and Disclosure Agreement except in accordance with their respective terms.
+(c) The Owner Trustee may, if in the determination of the Owner Trustee, on the advice of an Opinion of Counsel, it would be to the benefit of the Trust, the Lenders and the Certificate Holder and necessary to preserve or protect the interest or rights of the Trust, the Lender or the Certificate Holder in any Trust Property, without the consent of the Certificate Holder or the Agent, promote, or join in, approve, acquiesce in, concur or agree to or carry into effect any scheme, proposal or offer for or leading to the alteration of the rights attached to any Trust Property but, notwithstanding the foregoing, the Owner Trustee may not exercise any conversion rights, if any, attaching to the G-Present Future Class B Interest.
+The Owner Trustee may not modify or terminate this Agreement or, on behalf of the Trust, the Total Return Swap Agreement, the G-Future LLC Agreement and the Reimbursement and Disclosure Agreement except in accordance with their respective terms.
 The Owner Trustee may, in the exercise of these powers, enter into or give such form of agreement, indemnity, warranty or undertaking as is required in these circumstances.

 (d) In connection with the Trust’s required consent or approval to a proposed amendment or modification of any document or agreement to which the Trust is a party or pursuant to which it is a beneficiary, the Owner Trustee shall act, or refrain from acting, in accordance with the direction by an instrument or instruments in writing, executed by the Agent, as provided in Section 6.05 hereof.